mferreyra/epam_python_task/README.md

 # epam_python_task
-### Solutions to Python tasks asigned for the course: [Specialization] Cloud&amp;DevOps External LatAm
+### Solutions to Python tasks assigned for the course: [Specialization] Cloud&amp; DevOps External LatAm

 ## Task 1

-Create a class Dictionary wich you can add words to and their entries.
+Create a class Dictionary to which you can add words and their entries.
 ```
 >>> d = Dictionary()